 Hairston said she would recommend the procedure to anyone.
 “It’s really changed my life,” she said.
 “I know that sounds like one of those things people always say, but it really has.
 It’s one of the best decisions I’ve made in my life besides giving my life to Christ and marrying my husband.”

 Jimmy Sommersville was always an active person until he started working 16-hour days, which didn’t allow him to eat as he should.
 Then an older man he worked with was diagnosed with diabetes.
-Sommersville got scared and decided to have his blood sugar tested.
+Sommersville decided to have his blood sugar tested.
 He was not diabetic, but he knew he was headed in that direction.

 “It kind of scared me,” Sommersville said.
 “I had never been in the hospital before.
 I didn’t have a family doctor.
 I didn’t want to end up like that.”

 Sommersville has now lost 180 pounds after his Roux-en-Y gastric bypass.
 “It’s really a chance to start over in life again.
 Before, you’re ashamed of what you wear.
 Now you’re proud to tuck your shirt in.”

 When you have 18 grandchildren, you need a lot of energy.
 Darlene Newman now has that energy, thanks to her adjustable gastric band procedure.

 “I can keep up with them better than they can keep up with me,” Newman said.
 “I have the energy of a 20-year-old.”